Tobbe/reflux-recipes-tutorial/refluxjs-recipes-tutorial.md

     );

-The newly created array of recipe title list items is then used in the return value from the `render` method. `{}` is used to get the value of a javascript expression.
+The newly created array of recipe title list items is then used in the return value from the `render` method. `{}` is used to get the value of a JavaScript expression.
 In this case it's the `recipesElement` array of `li` elements we created earlier.

 Step 2b
 -------

-For this step we'll add a form to add/edit recipes.
+For this step we'll add a form (just the form, no logic) to add/edit recipes.

 We'll start with some basic CSS styling for the form.
 To keep it simple we'll just add it straight to the main html file.